devil-cyber/FashionWear/README.md

   </a>
 </p>

-> A Deep Learning Model to classify the fashion wear and also setect them.
+# A Deep Learning Model to classify the fashion wear and also detect them.

 ![GIF](webpage/css/speed.gif)